 No billboards.
 No stores for conveniences or pinwheels.

-I consider moving for the nth time this week, prone and listless beneath a multiplying stack of lead blankets.
+Prone and listless beneath a multiplying stack of lead blankets.
 Just open your eye, Albert!
 I fail to find the will, a ship stagnated and even the sea lethargic.
 No wind or even its suggestion, as if wind and its history had vanished (blown away).
 A reasonable captain would jettison the horses.
 I saddle up, take aim for the horizon, charge in earnest and splash inches from the hull, convince myself, even as my lungs fill with salt and haddock, that my mudder was a swimmer all along.

 Diesel fumes waft in my direction, tease my nostrils, tap on my eyelid, disorient my brain.
 It’s never been clear why diesel should stir such optimism.
 I drag myself halfway up, squint into the blazing sun.
 I sit amidst a crush of half-chewed tulips in the center of Elmer’s rotary, his installation art pay phone piece refusing to ring.